milnepe/slideshow/README.md

-xinit script to run slideshow using libreoffice in kiosk style
+xsession script to run slideshow using libreoffice in kiosk style

 0.1 Release